Jose Altuve Player Props: Astros vs. Angels

-On Saturday, Jose Altuve (batting .425 in his past 10 games) and the Houston Astros face the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
-First pitch is at 7:15 PM ET.
+Jose Altuve -- hitting .452 in his past 10 games -- will be in action for the Houston Astros versus the Los Angeles Angels, with Chase Silseth on the hill, on August 13 at 2:10 PM ET.

-He racked up two hits (going 2-for-3 with an RBI) in his last game against the Angels.
+He strung together three hits (going 3-for-4 with a double and an RBI) in his last game against the Angels.

 Jose Altuve Game Info & Props vs. the Angels